FAE/Friends of the Asian Elephant

 I had the constructor in yesterday to extend the roof at the infirmary.
 I shall send photos while the work is in progress.

 Everything should be ready by next Sunday.
-It is breaking news here in Thailand.

 I do not know if Motala will accept it but I am hopeful and pray a lot for the succcess.